AsahiLinux/AsahiLinux.github.io/content/blog/2022/03/17-asahi-linux-alpha-release.md

 Pay close attention to the messages the installer prints, especially at the end!

+**Note: we've found that U-Boot is currently broken on machines with 4T and larger drives.
+If you have one of those, please hold off on installing for now, we're investigating!**

 ## System requirements

 * M1, M1 Pro, or M1 Max machine (Mac Studio excluded)